Brillat-Savarin Cheese is a soft, white, triple-cream cheese. It enjoys Protected Geographic Indication (PGI) status in Europe.

 The downy white mould on the surface will be primarily Penicilium candidum or Geotrichum, depending on the season.
 Production du Brillat-Savarin.
 Groupement de Promotion du Brillat-Savarin.
 Accessed July 2018 at http://www.fromage-brillat-savarin.fr/en/production.html

 It is made year-round from cow’s milk in just south-east of Paris, France. in five towns (Sens, Auxerre, Montbard, Dijon, and Chalon-sur-Saône) in the area between Seine-et-Marne to the north and Saône-et-Loire in the south.
 L’IGP pour le Brillat-Savarin.
 25 January 2017.
 Accessed July 2018 at https://www.inao.gouv.fr/Nos-actualites/L-IGP-pour-le-Brillat-Savarin

 Rights to the name are licensed out.
 Ownership of the licence has changed hands several times; in 2006, it was owned by the French cheese conglomerate “Bongrain” (named Savencia as of 2018.)

 As of 2016, its production was licensed to eight different creameries, with total annual production being about 1400 metric tonnes.
 Production du Brillat-Savarin.
 Ibid.

 Some cheese writers suggest pairing the cheese with sparkling wines or light beers.

 The group responsible for promoting the cheese says that it also makes a good cooking cheese as it melts very well.
 Chefs promoting the cheese for the group say it is particularly good in sauces and mousses.

-Another cream cheese.
+Brie, camembert, or cream cheese.